c4arl0s/UML-And-Object-Oriented-Design-Foundations/README.md

 <img src="https://github.com/user-attachments/assets/ccdb6d9d-fbd3-4fec-a355-fb95b1e0f624" width="400">

-The photos attibute is a List of Image tyme.
-I introduce an Image class, which can later be changed to an existing type.
+The photos attibute is a List of `Image` type.
+I introduce an `Image` class, which can later be changed to an existing type.
 In iOS, that would be `UIImage`, but that is not important.
 The point to identify the potential classes that play a role in our system.

 <img src="https://github.com/user-attachments/assets/4d808a06-0be2-4538-89e1-29cacad4c78d" width="400">